rwtodd/Go.Sed/README.md

   * __Parser/Engine__:  Has every command in a typical sed now.
  It has:  a\, i\, c\, d, D, p, P, g, G, x, h, H, r, w, s, y, b, t, :label, n, N, q, =.

+This `sed` engine can be embedded in your program, wrapping any `io.Reader` so that the stream is lazily processed as you read from it.
+Of course I also have a command-line driver program here (in package `go.waywardcode.com/sed/cmd/go-sed`).

 ## Differences from Standard Sed

 __Regexps__: The only thing you really have to keep in mind when using